 Japanese Drinking Etiquette

-It is customary to allow others seated close to pour your drinks from their beer or tokkuri (sake bottle).
+When drinking in Japan, try to never pour your own drink.
+It is customary to allow others seated close to refill your glass from their bottle, communal bottles, or a tokkuri (sake bottle).
 You should reciprocate, assuming that you are drinking the same thing.
-Don't dictate their drink choice!
+Don't dictate or switch their drink choice.

-When someone is filling your glass or sake cup, show courtesy by holding the glass with both hands and being attentive to their gesture of goodwill.
+When someone is filling your glass or sake cup, you can show courtesy and mindfulness by holding the glass with both hands and being attentive to their gesture of goodwill.
 Avoid looking elsewhere (especially at your phone) or talking to someone else when your glass is being filled.

 Be a Team Player

-Be cautious about sipping from your glass alone throughout a meal.
-Japanese drinking sessions can turn into full-on drinking marathons.
+Again, be careful about sipping from your glass alone throughout a meal as people do in the West.
+Japanese drinking sessions can turn into full-on drinking marathons that continue almost until time to go to work in the morning.
 Don't start strong and then fail to finish.
-Sip water instead and wait for the group to before drinking whatever alcoholic beverage.
+Between toasts, sip water instead of alcohol, and wait for the group before drinking whatever alcoholic beverage has been poured.

 If you do need to sip beer just to help wash down your meal, you don't really have to offer a kompai! each time.
 Simply raising your glass and meeting eyes with someone is good enough.

-If someone makes eye contact with you and wishes to drink, lift your cup.
+If someone makes eye contact with you and expresses interest in taking a drink with you, lift your cup immediately.
 Ignoring the gesture or not taking at least a little sip is considered impolite.

 When drinking in Japan, or in any formal group setting, more emphasis should be placed on the group as a team rather than the individual.
-Individuality (e.g., being the most gregarious at the table) can be considered culturally rogue and impolite.
+Individuality (e.g., being the most loud, gregarious, or attention-hungry person at the table) can be considered culturally rogue and impolite.

 Enjoy the cultural experience.
 Drinking in Japan is all about the group experience — including hangovers!